NF-GNN: Network Flow Graph Neural Networks for Malware Detection and Classification: Related Work

+The results reported in \citep{lashkari2018toward} have been improved by adding new dynamic API-call features and combining a dynamic prediction model with a static prediction model \citep{taheri2019extensible}.
+Our model could be combined with a static prediction model in a similar fashion.
+Improved accuracy could also be achieved by predicting labels for conversations instead of individual flows \citep{abuthawabeh2020enhanced}, further mitigating the effect of port randomization techniques.
+Our approach takes an additional step ahead by classifying flow graphs modeling the communication between all endpoints instead of only pairs of endpoints.
+Two further works \cite{bibi2019effective,chen2019android} reported malware detection results only for a subset of the whole dataset.

 Existing graph-based approaches to malware detection and classification mostly focus on static analysis, considering function call graphs \citep{kinable2011malware,hassen2017scalable,jiang2018dlgraph} or control graphs \citep{faruki2012mining,bazrafshan2013survey}.
 Dynamic graph-based approaches include \citep{anderson2011graph}, where graphs are constructed from instruction traces collected during execution, and \citep{john2020graph}, where system call graphs are considered.
+The latter work is most related to our approach since a \emph{Graph Convolutional Neural Network (GCN)} \citep{kipf2016semi} is used to learn node features.
 To the best of our knowledge, no existing work has considered graph-based approaches based on dynamically generated network traffic data.

 Deep learning methods have not been investigated as extensively as classical machine learning methods for network traffic-based approaches.
-Existing methods consider detection of endpoints generating malicious traffic \citep{prasse2017malware} or intrusion detection \citep{muna2018identification}.
+Existing methods consider detection of endpoints generating malicious traffic \citep{prasse2017malware}, intrusion detection \citep{muna2018identification}, or ransomware detection \cite{bibi2019effective}.
 To the best of our knowledge, no existing deep learning-based malware detection and classification method considers network flow graphs.